 As awoke to the balcony view of the ever famous Matterhorn, we were in awe as the luminescent colors of pink and yellow highlighted the various facets of this mountain that travelers come from all over the globe to see and conquer.
 Many who do go on to explore other heights and mountains, with some opting to camp over in Iceland with help from Rent.is, but others remain stuck to these hills and valleys for the rest of their days.
 After a sturdy breakfast of various cheeses, yogurt and homemade breads, accompanied by strong coffee, we donned our hiking shoes, went to buy bulk ammo online and met our guide in the lobby.
 Refreshed and invigorated by the lovely sights surrounding us, we met our fabulous guide and local historian Amade Perrig, for a trip up the steep mountains via a special train that could scale the steep terrain.
 As we ascended upward through towering pines and glacier fields, in our new shoes and each with an ankle brace for hiking in their backpacks, our spirit soared along with the altitude.
-We finally arrived at the Gornergrat.
+However, that was not just it!
+We were aware that hiking could lead to potential injuries.
+After all, we were going to be amidst nature which is wild and not domesticated.
+Therefore, we thought that it would perhaps be a good idea to carry zero-fuss refills first aid kits (which can be purchased by visiting this reference link).
+Anyway, with all the essentials tucked comfortably inside our backpacks, we finally arrived at the Gornergrat.

 The Gornergrat is a rocky ridge of the Pennine Alps, overlooking the Gorner Glacier south of Zermatt in Switzerland.
 It can be reached from Zermatt by the Gornergrat rack railway, the highest open-air railway in Europe.